tsmcalister/go-chip-8/README.md

 # go-chip-8
-A CHIP-8 emulator written in Go (Not functional yet)
+A CHIP-8 emulator written in Go (Not fully functional yet)

 ## Resources